jpsalado92/my-tools/learning/algorithms-data-structure@pluralsight.com/README.md

 > Note that Big O represents the worst case scenario, but there are more cases!
 > For example, the quicksort algorithm has a worst-case-scenario cost of O(n^2), but its average cost is O(nlogn)

+## Linked lists

+* **Linked list:** Data structure in which data is stored in nodes consisting of a single data item and a reference to the next node.

+* **Singly linked list:** A linked list that provides forward iteration from the start to the end of the list.
+* **Doubly linked list:** A linked list that provides forward iteration from the start to the end of the list, and reverse iteration, from end to start.

+* **Sorted linked list:** A doubly linked list where the values are inserted and stored in sort-order.